 No. I'm beyond bummed.
 I'm sad.
 I'm...disturbed?
 I need to unpack this.

-I'll start with the basics.
 I'm a fan.
-In the nineties, my oldest sister introduced me to his show.
+In the nineties, my oldest sister introduced me.
 I was just a kid.
-A night owl.
+A little night owl.
 I wandered into her bedroom and saw her laughing face illuminated by the glow of her tiny, boxy camping tv.
-He was doing a remote about truck driving and I was instantaneously hooked.
-In my house, we were raised on Danny Kaye, so there was an sense of familiarity about this tall, witty goofball.
+He was doing a remote about truck driving.
+I was hooked.
+In my house, we were raised on Danny Kaye, so there was a sense of familiarity about this tall, witty goofball.

 My husband and I went to a friend's house last Friday to watch his final episode.
 As he bid us adieu, Conan himself said the work he does is just comedy.
 The Tonight Show is just another television show.
 He shared other wise words.
 He was frustratingly mature.

-With everything happening in the world right now, especially in Haiti, there really are better causes.
+With everything happening in the world right now, there really are better causes.
 I can't argue with that.
 We've been riveted by Haiti coverage and are definitely doing what we can...though it's not much.
 Certainly not enough.

 But it's also possible to have two feelings simultaneously.
 Concern for world matters and bittersweet feelings about The Tonight Show are not mutually exclusive.
 And here I am, up past midnight, feeling...sad.
-Whether I should or shouldn't is a moot point.
-There's that pregnant pause around feelings again.
-That mysterious ellipsis.
+That's a mysterious ellipsis.
+It keeps showing up in this article.
+Why do I feel like I can't say I'm sad?
+Why do I feel the need to offer so many disclaimers?
+Whether I should or shouldn't feel this way is a moot point.
+Because I do.

 I've been trying to put my finger on why exactly.
 Why is important.
 Why always matters.
-So let's catalogue:
+So let's catalog:

 - Conan is hilarious.